bcdbuddy/bcdbuddy.github.io/your_isp_might_be_spying_on_you/index.md

 - Orchid as one solution to privacy
 - Tor from Onion
 - VPN
 Hide your traffic from your ISP but can sell your data to advertisers too.
-So be carefull when using free VPN because it might be their way of making money from you.
+So be careful when using free VPN because it might be their way of making money from you.